Español

 Most colorectal cancers start as a growth on the inner lining of the colon or rectum.
 These growths are called polyps.

-Some types of polyps can change into cancer over time (usually many years), but not all polyps become cancer.
+Polyps are quite common, especially as you get older.
+Most polyps are benign, or noncancerous.
+Some types of polyps can change into cancer over time (usually over many years).
 The chance of a polyp turning into cancer depends on the type of polyp it is.
 There are different types of polyps.

 Other factors that can make a polyp more likely to contain cancer or increase someone’s risk of developing colorectal cancer include:

-For more details on the types of polyps and conditions that can lead to colorectal cancer, see Understanding Your Pathology Report: Colon Polyps.
+For more details on the types of polyps and conditions that can lead to colorectal cancer, see Your Colon or Rectal Pathology Report: Polyps.

 If cancer forms in a polyp, it can grow into the wall of the colon or rectum over time.
 The wall of the colon and rectum is made up of many layers.
 Colorectal cancer starts in the innermost layer (the mucosa) and can grow outward through some or all of the other layers (see picture below).